 Dig deep down and quietly meditate on your true calling, passion and purpose.
 Everyone has one and it’s only a matter of time before you are one of millions asking yourself, “Is there something than this?”
 What is the why behind your success?

 Do you wish to reach thousands of people and make a difference?
-Do you wish to help hundreds solve a problem you have experience with?
-Do you value freedom over material objects and items?
+Maybe you wish to help hundreds solve a problem you have experience with?
+Perhaps you value freedom over material objects and items?
 Start getting in touch with your why.

 - What’s the most important thing to you?
 Do you value financial freedom, being of service, freedom to come and go as you please, the ability to create a flexible schedule which works for you and your family?